SNaveenMathew/ml_book/linear_regression.md

 From the above analysis we understand that pre-computing the residues and reusing them for calculation of gradient and loss can reduce the amount of computation.
 The total computational complexity per iteration is $O(4N_{train}(p+1) + 6(p+1))$ (not the most optimal because explicit computation of transpose can be avoided by writing a function to directly compute $X^Te$).
 For a small number of iterations this is a tremendous improvement over the normal equations approach!

 [C++ code for multiplying two matrices](data/linreg_GD.cpp) **Bias alert: writing this just to prove that I can write C++ code for gradient descent**

+### 2.1.4.3.
+Nature of loss function

+Let us assume that the covariance matrix is invertible.
+From undergrad optimization courses we understand that convexity is an important property for a minimization problem.
+Let us try to understand whether the loss function is convex.
+For this section let us consider a simple linear regression model $Y = XW + \epsilon$ that is estimate using $\hat{y} = XW + \hat{e}$